White Noise (2022 film): Plot

-Later, everything has returned to normal except for Babette, who has become pale, lethargic and emotionally distant from Jack and the rest of the family.
-Soon afterward, Jack begins having hallucinations of a mysterious balding man following him around.
-Denise shares her concerns regarding Dylar and Jack confronts Babette.
-She admits to having joined a shadowy clinical trial for a drug to treat death anxieties, and when she was cut from the trial, agreed to having sex with "Mr. Gray" in exchange for a continuing supply of the drug.
+Later, everything has returned to normal except that Babette has become pale, lethargic, and emotionally distant from the rest of the family.
+Soon afterward, Jack begins hallucinating a balding man following him around.
+Denise is worried about the Dylar and Jack confronts Babette.
+She admits to having joined a shadowy clinical trial for a drug to treat death anxiety, and says that when she was cut from the trial, she agreed to have sex with "Mr. Gray" in exchange for continuing to receive the drug.
 The couple become distraught and distanced, and Jack searches through the trash for the last Dylar pills to treat his own fear of death.
-He instead finds a tabloid advertisement for the clinical trial, prompting him to retrieve his pistol and seek revenge upon Mr. Gray.
-Jack arranges to meet him at a hotel to buy Dylar pills, and discovers that Mr. Gray was the man in his hallucinations.
-Jack shoots him and places the gun in his hand so as to make it look like suicide.
-Babette unexpectedly arrives as a still-alive Mr. Gray shoots them both.
-After Jack and Babette convince the confused Mr. Gray that he is responsible for all of their injuries, they take him to a nearby hospital run by German atheist nuns.
+He instead finds a tabloid advertisement for the clinical trial, prompting him to retrieve his pistol and find Mr. Gray.
+Jack arranges to meet him at a motel to buy Dylar, and discovers that Mr. Gray is the man from his hallucinations.
+Jack shoots him and places the gun in his hand to make it look like suicide.
+Babette unexpectedly arrives as Mr. Gray, still alive, shoots them both.
+After Jack and Babette convince the confused Mr. Gray that he is responsible for all their injuries, they take him to a nearby hospital run by German atheist nuns.
 There, the couple reconcile.

-The next day, the Gladneys make a regular family visit to a local supermarket, participating in a dance number with the other patrons and employees.
+The next day, the Gladneys visit their local supermarket.
+They and the other patrons and employees dance as the credits roll.

 Production

 Development

 On July 28, 2004, Barry Sonnenfeld was set to direct the film adaptation of Don DeLillo's White Noise from a script by Stephen Schiff.
 In 2016, Uri Singer acquired the rights to the book and pushed the project into development.
 On October 17, 2016, Michael Almereyda was set to write and direct the film adaptation.
-On January 13, 2021, it was revealed that Noah Baumbach would be adapting and directing the film for Netflix producing alongside David Heyman and Uri Singer.
+On January 13, 2021, it was revealed that Noah Baumbach would adapt and direct the film for Netflix, co-producing with David Heyman and Uri Singer.

 Casting

 On December 22, 2020, Adam Driver and Greta Gerwig were cast in the film.
-In April 2021, Raffey Cassidy, May Nivola and Sam Nivola joined the cast of the film.
-In June 2021, Jodie Turner-Smith entered negotiations to join the cast.
-She would confirm her involvement the next month, as well as revealing Don Cheadle would star as well.
-In August 2021, it was announced André Benjamin had joined the cast of the film.
+In April 2021, Raffey Cassidy, May Nivola, and Sam Nivola joined the cast.
+In July, Jodie Turner-Smith joined the cast and it was confirmed that Don Cheadle would also star.
+In August, it was announced that André Benjamin had joined the cast.